cz-it/aliyun-oss-golang-sdk/doc/tutorial/How-To-Use-OSS-CMD-Tools.md

 ##2.Object
 ###Create Object

-	./osscmd object -c -b testossscmd -a shenzhen --file ./main.go  --encoding utf-8 --expire "Fri, 28 Feb 2016 05:38:42 GMT" -p RO --type "text/html"
+	./osscmd object -n -b testossscmd -a shenzhen --file ./main.go  --encoding utf-8 --expire "Fri, 28 Feb 2016 05:38:42 GMT" -p RO --type "text/html"
 	Create Object./main.go Success !
-Create a Ojbect in bucket testossscmd.
+-n means new .Create a Ojbect in bucket testossscmd.
 Object's content is in --file . --encoding points content's encoding type.and --type is the HTTP file type. --expire is expire time in format GMT such as "Fri, 28 Feb 2016 05:38:42 GMT"

+###Copy Object
+Copy a object to create a new one

+	./osscmd object -c -b testossscmd -a shenzhen --object copynew2.go --source "/testossscmd/main.go" --directive COPY Copy Object Success , New Object is  &{{ CopyObjectResult} "3BECD44293735912D10E269B6FFDF273" 2015-11-04T08:00:03.000Z}

+-c means copy .
+Copy from --srouce to generage a --object object on -b bucket .--directive influncse when object is existed.
+Only COPY or REPLACE.

 ##4.
 CORS
 CORS allow other domain to access resources